-This post is about how to achieve focus in any endeavor you embark on.
-That endeavor could be a software development project, a job search, or a phase in your life.
-I have personally found the tool I describe here (“The 5Ps”) useful both small projects (e.g. prepping for a VC demo/presentation) as well as large scale projects such as the Windows Phone 7 Application Platform.
+This post is about how to achieve focus in any endeavor you embark on by simply writing down the Purpose, Principles, Priorities, People, and Plan (the 5Ps).
+An endeavor could be a software development project, a job search, or a phase in your life.
+I have personally found the 5Ps a useful tool for small projects (e.g. prepping for a VC demo/presentation) as well as large scale projects that include 1,000s of people.

 (Update: April 6, 2012 – I updated this post with minor cleanup and edits.)